Generalised time functions and finiteness of the Lorentzian distance: Introduction

 \begin{DistanceFormula} Let $(M,g)$ have finite Lorentzian distance.
 Then for all $p,\,q\in M$

 \end{DistanceFormula}

 We will refer to equality \eqref{eq:distance-formula-2} as the distance formula below.

-Franco and Moretti had as their initial motivation the extension of Connes' formula for the Riemannian distance to Lorentzian manifolds, \cite{Connes1989Compact}.
+Franco and Moretti had as their initial motivation the extension of Connes' formula for the Riemannian distance to Lorentzian manifolds, \cite{Connes1989Compact}, and we note that early investigations and counter-examples appear in \cite{PZ}.
 The tools of noncommutative geometry have thus far not been seriously extended past the globally hyperbolic setting, and we hope that our results stimulate further work on this topic.

 The paper is organised as follows.
 Section \ref{sec:back} summarises those ideas from Lorentzian geometry that we require, and sets notation.
 In addition we review, and mildly extend, the results of Franco and Moretti.
-We also prove a `reverse Lipschitz' characterisation of our generalised time functions in Proposition \ref{cor:demarcated-thm}.
+We also prove a `reverse Lipschitz' characterisation of our generalised time functions in Proposition \ref{cor:demarcated-thm}, which is essential for applications to Connes-type formulae for the distance.

 In brief, the idea of our proof is as follows.
 Let $S\subset M$ be an achronal set in the Lorentzian manifold $(M,g)$.
 Then if $M=I^+(S)\cup S\cup I^-(S)$, we can try to define a function $f(x)=d(S,x)=\sup_{s\in S}d(s,x)$ when $x$ is in the future of $S$, and similarly for other cases.
 The chief difficulty with this definition is the finiteness of $f$, even when the Lorentzian distance function $d$ only takes finite values.
 Much of the difficulty is in finding a suitable set $S\subset M$ with which to define $f$.